B-Mags/Studio-CAT-App-Documentation/StudioCAT Release Notes 1.0.0.md

 ## Call to Action

 If you run into any issues, please report them directly to your manager, who will ensure they are sent directly to IT.
 Additionally, we are open to feature requests.
-Simply outline the feature, and submnit the request to your manager.
+Simply outline the feature, and submit the request to your manager.